-How could local, regional and national business promotion be organized to promote innovation and productivity development in small Danish companies to a greater extent?
+How could local, regional and national business promotion be organised to promote innovation and productivity development in small Danish companies to a greater extent?

 Is there a need for new methods for disseminating knowledge to SME’s – if so, which ones?

-Thus, places no longer simply consist of the people living there and the physical and cultural resources that are in place, but also through the connections that exist with people, knowledge, economy, networks, etc. elsewhere.
+Thus, places no longer simply consist of the people living there and the physical and cultural resources that are in place, but also of the connections that exist with people, knowledge, economy, networks etc. elsewhere.